What is tautomerism?

 5. Valence tautomerism:

-That phenomenon which arises due to the continuous formation and breaking of single and double bonds in the compound without any migration of groups or atoms.
+That phenomenon arises due to the continuous formation and breaking of single and double bonds in the compound without any migration of groups or atoms.

 The molecular geometry of a molecule is changed in valence tautomerism and is not confused with canonical resonance structures.